Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### setProxyMode

 Sets the mode for the Proxy Plugin.
 When enabled, webRTC operations will be proxied over a channel.
+Enabling proxy mode requires a channel to have been set.
+See `setChannel` API.
+When disabled, webRTC operation will occur as normal on the local machine.

 **Parameters**